nf-core/test-datasets/README.md

 ### pangenomics

-* homo_sapines
-  * pangenome
+* homo_sapiens
   * 'pangenome.fa': A FASTA file which contains several related genomes.
   * 'pangenome.fa.gz': A GZIP compressed FASTA file which contains several related genomes.
   * 'pangenome.paf': A PAF file which contains the all versus all pairwise alignments of related genomes.
   * 'pangenome.paf.gz': A GZIP compressed PAF file which contains the all versus all pairwise alignments of related genomes.
   * 'pangenome.seqwish.gfa': A GFA file which contains the pangenome graph induced by `seqwish` encoded in the variation graph model.
   * 'pangenome.smoothxg.gfa': A GFA file which contains the `smoothxg` smoothed pangenome graph.
   * 'pangenome.gfaffix.gfa': A GFA file which was normalized with `gfaffix`.
   * odgi
     * 'pangenome.og': A variation graph encoded in the binary ODGI format.
 It is consumed by `odgi view`.
     * 'pangenome.lay': A binary file which holds the 2D graph layout produced by `odgi layout`.
 Input for `odgi draw`.